rhamenator/ai-scraping-defense/docs/getting_started.md

 On Windows, run `quickstart_dev.ps1` from an **Administrator PowerShell** window instead of the shell script.

 The script copies `sample.env`, generates secrets, installs dependencies, and launches Docker Compose.
+If you encounter setup issues, see [Troubleshooting](troubleshooting.md) for common fixes.

 ## **Prerequisites**